WoodAlanM/LLM-mar/README.md

 - Verbose: The Verbose setting works with some LLM's.
 It is meant to reduce the output.

 - Dark Mode: This changes the UI to dark mode.
 It is likely that you know about dark mode if you are here.

+## Contributing

+If youd like to contribute to this project please do!
+Request new features and let me know about any bugs, or feel free to submit a PR.
+And if you are feeling generous, buy me a coffee.

 <p align="center">
   <a href="https://www.buymeacoffee.com/woodalanmc)" target="_blank">